pebble/pebble-sdk-examples/README.md

  * `weather-demo` -- Demonstrates how to use the AppMessage API to send weather information to a watchface (with PebbleKit iOS and Android)

- * `todolist-demo` -- Demonstrates how to use the AppMessage API to communicate between a Pebble app and an Android app

  * `golf-demo` -- Demonstrates how to use the Golf application that is embedded in every Pebble (iOS and Android)

  * `sports-demo` -- Demonstrates how to use the Sports application that is embedded in every Pebble (iOS and Android)